Eschatologue/CM_wiki/docs/class/fighter/battlemaster.md

 #### Superiority Dice

 You have four Superiority Dice, which are :die-d8: **d8s**.
 A Superiority Die is expended when you use it.
-You regain all expended Superiority Dice when you finish a Short Rest or Long Rest.
+You regain all expended Superiority Dice when you finish a **:rest-short: Short Rest** or Long Rest.

 You gain an additional Superiority Die when you reach Fighter level 7 (five dice total) and 15 (six dice total)